dotnet/docs/docs/csharp/getting-started/with-visual-studio-2017.md

 ms.assetid: 97aa50bf-bdf8-416d-a56c-ac77504c14ea
 ---

-# Building a C# Hello World application with .NET Core in Visual Studio 2017 RC #
+# Building a C# Hello World application with .NET Core in Visual Studio 2017 #

 This topic provides a step-by-step introduction to building, debugging, and publishing a simple .NET Core console application using Visual Studio 2017.
 Visual Studio 2017 provides a full-featured development environment for building .NET Core applications.
 As long as the application does not have any platform-specific dependencies, the application itself can run on any platform that .NET Core targets and on any system that has .NET Core installed.